Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point: Conventional KZS in quantum Ising models

 The driven dynamics of the quantum Ising model obeys conventional KZS, and it has been confirmed in previous studies that imaginary-time dynamics results in the same type of scaling behavior as in real time \cite{DeGrandi2011prb,DeGrandi2013jpcm}.
 Starting an annealing process from the ordered side of the transition, the leading scaling form of the order parameter is \cite{Gong2010njp,Zhong2011book,Liu2014prb,Huang2014prb}

 in which $r=z+1/\nu$, $g$ is the distance to the critical point, and $v$ the driving velocity.
 In contrast, starting from the paramagnetic side, the scaling form is

-though the form of the scaling function $f_M$ is not the same as in Eq.~(\ref{ms1}).
+though the form of the scaling function $f_{M2}$ is not the same as in Eq.~(\ref{ms1}).
 Note, however, that although Eqs.~(\ref{ms1}) and (\ref{ms2}) have different leading terms when expressed in the annealing velocity, both of them can be converted into the form

-by redefining $f_M$ by extracting appropriate power laws of the argument $vL^{r}$ from the scaling function [as was argued in reverse in the main text, Eqs.~(2) and (3)].
+by redefining $f_{M3}$ by extracting appropriate power laws of the argument $vL^{r}$ from the scaling function [as was argued in reverse in the main text, Eqs.~(2) and (3)].
 Either of the forms can be used for analyzing data for different velocities and system sizes.

-We perform NEQMC simulations \cite{DeGrandi2011prb} (also see Appendix~\ref{app:method}) of both the $1$D and $2$D quantum Ising models.
+We perform nonequilibrium quantum Monte Carlo (NEQMC) simulations \cite{DeGrandi2011prb} (also see Methods) of both the $1$D and $2$D quantum Ising models.
 For the ordered initial state, the driving protocol is $h=h_0+v\tau$ with $J=1$ and $h_0=0$, such that the initial state can be prepared by setting all spins aligned ferromagnetically in the $z$ direction.
 Here, the distance to the critical point is defined as $g\equiv h-h_c$.
 Therefore, driving the system to the critical point corresponds to linearly varying $h$ versus $\tau$ from $0$ to the critical value $h_c=1$ \cite{Sachdev1999,Sondhi1997rmp,Vojta2003rpp} and $3.04451$~\cite{Shu2017prb,Liu2013prb} for the $1$D and $2$D case, respectively.

 For the disordered initial state, instead of driving $h$, we choose $J=J_0+v\tau$ with $h=1$ and $J_0=0$, such that the initial state can be easily prepared with the equal superposition of all spin-$z$ basis state;